iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Separation of Variables.md

 \end{aligned}
 $$

 $\lambda_n$ are called the eigenvalues, and for each value of $\lambda_n$ there is a Basis Function associated with it.
 It's sometimes called the harmonics, their coefficient are determined by initial conditions, which determine the initial harmonics.
+The constant, $A_n$ will just be a redundant constant, and it's obsorbed into the initial conditions for the second ODE $T(t)$.

-#### **Solving for Second ODE | The Time Domain**
+#### **Solving for the Second ODE | The Time Domain**

 We index the coefficients $\lambda_n$, because it has already be paramaterized by the solutions for $X(x)$.
 For each $\lambda_n$, there is a solution for $T(t)$, and there will be a lot of them, hence we have: